 This was one of the things that changed my business for the better.
 When I started as an entrepeneur, I was so eager to make my clients happy that I worked any and all hours of the day, I would accept rush projects that left me behind on work for other clients, and switching back and forth meant that I wasn’t using my time very efficiently.
-I also realized that e-mail was taking up a huge amount of my time, as was client meetings on Skype.
+I also realized that chatting it up in FB Groups was taking up a huge amount of my time.

 So, most of the suggestions that you’re seeing in this post are me trying to channel my own errors to help you run a more efficient business.
 There’s still a few kinks here or there, but generally, my business now runs like a well-oiled machine.

 Do this by hand or invest in a time tracking tool, like Toggl.

 9. Implement batching into your work as much as possible.